Connecting HubSpot

 The Rizer card is a panel that shows up on deal and lead records in HubSpot.
 It’s your team’s primary way to interact with Rizer without leaving HubSpot.

-What the Card Shows
+What the card shows

 For any deal or lead, the Rizer card displays: